lukaszbinden/cosmos-h-surgical-simulator-rt/scripts/README_EVALUATION.md

 | Early | 1 – 12 | Chunk 1 |
 | Mid | 13 – 36 | Chunks 2–3 |
 | Late | 37 – 72 | Chunks 4–6 |

+Note: non-CMR datasets with shorter episodes may only populate the Early (and sometimes Mid) chunk phases; Late chunk values will be reported as N/A.

 ---